-- Grades earned at other colleges cannot be forgiven. - Students may apply for grade forgiveness one time during his/her academic career at the College. - Forgiven grades remain on the transcript, but are not calculated in the cumulative GPA.
+- Grades earned at other colleges cannot be forgiven. - Students may apply for grade forgiveness one time during his/her academic career at the College. - Students may always apply for grade forgiveness if the previous course is no longer being offered at DCCC and the student has successfully completed another course that will be used as a substitute. - Forgiven grades remain on the transcript, but are not calculated in the cumulative GPA.